-These little Sandpipers showed up on our beach on a bleak spring morning, making a quick stop on their way from South America to Canada.
-Their annual migration is truly amazing – a few years ago, a research team put a tiny geolocator on a Sandpiper in Canada in June, hoping to be able to map its journey over the next year.
+These little Sandpipers showed up on “our” beach – Good Harbor Beach in Gloucester, MA – on a bleak spring morning, making a quick stop on their way from South America to Canada.
+Their annual migration is truly amazing: a few years ago, a research team put a tiny geolocator on a Sandpiper in Canada in June, hoping to be able to map its journey over the next year.
 When the bird returned, they found it, removed the locator and analyzed the results.
 It showed that after it left Canada the previous August, it flew nonstop for six days to South America!

 They only stayed on our beach for a couple of days, but I spent a lot of time with them, trying to capture their beauty both as individuals and in the abstract appearance of them as a group.